-Vitamin D3 (also called Cholecalciferol) is one of five different forms of Vitamin D. Vitamin D3 and Vitamin D2 are considered important for human health.
+Vitamin D3 (also called Cholecalciferol) is one of five different forms of Vitamin D. Vitamin D3 and D2 are considered essential for human health.
 We need Vitamin D because it helps us to absorb calcium, magnesium, phosphate, iron and zinc from our foods.
 However, unlike other vitamins (which cannot be synthesised by the body and must therefore be ingested), Vitamin D can be synthesised by the body, when the skin is exposed to sunlight.

-There are two ways of getting Vitamin D3 in to the body - through exposure to sunlight or by ingestion.
+There are two ways of getting Vitamin D3 into the body - through exposure to sunlight or by ingestion.

 Exposure to sunlight is our greatest source of Vitamin D3.
 The UVB radiation in sunlight enables a reaction in the epidermal layer of our skin to convert a compound, 7-Dehydrocholesterol, into Cholecalciferol (Vitamin D3).